-What is the Y DNA Test?
+What is the Y DNA test?

 Y DNA test, otherwise called the Y chromosome DNA test, is a male-specific genealogical DNA test used for exploring a man’s patrilineal or direct father’s-line ancestry.
-To better understand the Y DNA test concept, you first need to know about the Y chromosome.
+To better understand the test concept, you first need to know about the Y chromosome.